To write things down is one of the best productivity practices you can ever implement.

 The principle behind having tools like our smartphones and planners is the same — use them to their full advantage, or might as well not have them at all.

-But in case you’re looking to take action right now, I’m giving away three free printables you can use to help boost your productivity.
+To help you with this, I’m giving away three free printables you can use to help boost your productivity.

 Here is a breakdown of how to use them: